Jaacky/sorcery-wiki/User-Activation.md

     end
 ```

-Now when a user is created, an email will be sent to him with activation instructions.
+Now when a user is created, an email will be sent to him.
+Currently it's not a very informative email, but we will fix that.

 **@user.activate!** will make the user active, send success email if configured and clear the activation code.